Thanks for visiting. I’m Jake Billo, a sysadmin, cat wrangler and general technology enthusiast. Here’s who I am and

 The best way to contact me is by email: jake at jakebillo dot com.
 These online presences are also me:

 - I have notifications turned off for LinkedIn, so please ping me via another method to get in touch.
 I also reject and report unsolicited recruiters trying to add me without messaging first.

 Presently I work for Arctic Wolf Networks out of the Waterloo, Ontario office.
 Officially I am a Member of Technical Staff, but share responsibilities with the rest of the R&D team, which include networking, product development and operations.
 You might say it’s a DevOps type role.
-We provide a virtual security operations centre (SOC) for medium-sized businesses.
+We provide a security operations centre (SOC) as a service.
 Most recently my work has revolved around infrastructure in Amazon Web Services, but I have also developed a variety of PowerShell modules and written/maintained Chef cookbooks.

 Prior to RIM, I worked for IBM as an information developer/technical writer for WebSphere Development Studio Client – a suite of tools for iSeries/System i servers.
 Before that, I spent some time at Maplesoft in the programs marketing department, and wrote small scripts to ensure email campaign compliance.

 EdgeLink Consulting is a side business that I operate with Warren Gray and Dave Lahn.
 After nearly ten years of home computer repair, we shifted focus to business technology services and now exclusively perform Windows and Linux server administration for select clients.

 Most of my recent work isn’t available for public viewing, although I occasionally submit patches to projects like prowler, troposphere and various Chef cookbooks on GitHub when I’m able to.